devonfw-tutorials/katacoda-scenarios/create-your-own-tutorial/intro.md

-In this scenario you will use the tutorial-compiler to generate the &#34;my-thai-star&#34; tutorial.
+In this scenario, you will learn how to create your own tutorial using the tutorial compiler.

-The first part will be to setup your workspace.

-Afterwards we will show you, how to write your own tutorials.
+You will learn how to set up the environment and get an introduction to the syntax for writing your own tutorial.

 Requirements:
  * GitHub account

-You can find the documentation here:
+You can find the documentation of the tutorial compiler here:

 https://github.com/devonfw-forge/tutorial-compiler/wiki

-The definition of each step of this tutorial can be found at https://github.com/devonfw-tutorials/tutorials/tree/main/tutorial-compiler
+The definition of each step of this tutorial can be found at https://github.com/devonfw-tutorials/tutorials/tree/main/create-your-own-tutorial

 Feel free to fix any errors you find yourself.
 You just need to create a pull request to the tutorials repository with your changes.
 You can find a description of what to look for when creating a pull request at the devonfw contribution guide: https://devonfw.com/website/pages/docs/CONTRIBUTING.asciidoc.html#contributing.asciidoc_pull-requests